LegendNikhil/Smart_CCTV/README.md

-# 🎥 Smart CCTV: An IntegratedapproachofComputer Vision and MachineLearningfor Advanced Surveillance
+# 🎥 Smart CCTV: An Integrated approach of Computer Vision and Machine Learning for Advanced Surveillance

 A **Smart CCTV surveillance system** that enhances traditional video monitoring by integrating **computer vision and machine learning techniques** to enable **face recognition, motion detection, object monitoring, noise detection, and visitor tracking** in real time.
 The system is implemented as a **Python-based GUI application** and operates on live webcam input.